AlbertAlvi/MongoDB_Cpp/README.md

 http://localhost:8080/
 ```

-After that, try to insert and delete employees from the database
+After that, try to insert and delete employees from the database.